Q: Is Chicago Free School a private, public, or charter school?

 Q: Will my 4-year-old be in classes with 14-year-olds?

 A: No. Pre-K students spend the day with their class, which includes 3, 4, and 5 year olds, though older students may at times help out in the classroom (under supervision).
 Mixed-age learning is a hallmark of a Free School environment and enriches the school community.
 Starting in Kindergarten, some elective classes are open for all ages, while others are geared toward the social, developmental, and academic needs of older or younger students.

 Q: Can your school accommodate students with special learning needs?

 A: We do not have any Special-Ed certified staff, nor are we equipped to provide specialized services such as speech-language or occupational therapy.
 However, all students have an individualized curriculum at the Chicago Free School, and the low student-to-teacher ratio means students can have a lot of individual attention.
-Many families find that a Free School is a good environment for their child with special needs.
-Please contact us at email@example.com if you would like to ask more detailed questions about your child’s needs.
+Many families find that a free school is a good environment for their child with special needs.
+Please contact email@example.com if you would like to ask more detailed questions about your child’s needs.